Best music player apps for Android 2024

 (Image credit: Nicholas Sutrich / Android Central)

-YouTube Music features many of the same features as its predecessor, Google Play Music (GPM), including the ability to import your own music files and playlists — which allows YouTube Music subscribers to download files and playlists to their phone to listen to offline.
+YouTube Music features many of the same features as its predecessor, Google Play Music (GPM), including the ability to import your own music files and playlists — which allows YouTube Music subscribers to download files and playlists to their phone and listen to them offline.

-Similar to Spotify's Premium tiers, the ad-free YouTube Music Premium tier costs $9.99 per month and includes access to "The Hotlist," which collects all the latest trending songs.
+Similar to Spotify's Premium tiers, the ad-free YouTube Music Premium tier costs $10.99 per month and includes access to "The Hotlist," which collects all the latest trending songs.
+The annual fee of the Individual plan costs $109.99, which saves you 15%.
+YouTube Music also has a Family plan for $16.99 per month, which lets you add five members to it.
+Finally, there's also a Student plan, similar to Spotify, which costs $5.49 per month.

 YouTube Music